openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 *Figure  18.  `<USERNAME>.CBL`*

-18. Expand **`<USERNAME>.JCL`** to view JCL and select member HELLO which is the JCL to compile and execute simple ‘Hello World!’
+18. Expand **`<USERNAME>.JCL`** to view JCL members and select member HELLO which is the JCL used to compile and execute a simple ‘Hello World!’
 COBOL source code as shown in Figure  19.

 ![](Images/image095.png)